ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 ## Create the service

 Now, you are all set to write the GraphQL service.

-### Create the listener object

-To write the service, you need to create a GraphQL listener object.

-#### Import the Ballerina GraphQL package

-To import the Ballerina GraphQL package for creating the listener object, add the code below to the `service.bal` file.
+To write the service, add the code below to the `service.bal` file.

 ```ballerina
 import ballerina/graphql;